MicrosoftDocs/entra-powershell-docs/docs/conceptual/get-started-entraps.md

 This command gives detailed help documentation, including the cmdlet's description, parameters, usage examples, and related commands, helping you understand how to use it effectively in various scenarios.

-## Data collection

-Microsoft Entra PowerShell collects telemetry data by default.
-We collection information about the Microsoft Entra PowerShell version and the cmdlet executed.
-Microsoft aggregates collected data to identify patterns of usage to identify common issues and to improve the experience of Microsoft Entra PowerShell.
-Microsoft Entra PowerShell doesn't collect any private or personal data.
-For example, the usage data helps identify issues such as cmdlets with low success and helps prioritize our work.

 ## Learn the basics

 Get hands-on with Microsoft Entra PowerShell through our detailed how-to guides: